San Francisco Child Custody Attorney

 It is worth noting that effectively proving alienation is not always a simple task, which is where the assistance of a family law attorney comes into play.

-- Fake Allegations Involving Child Abuse
+- Fake Allegations Involving Abuse

-Any type of fake allegation is heavily frowned upon in California, and the courts will not hesitate to take action if any false accusations of neglect or abuse come to light, either during the initial legal stand-off or after custody and visitation arrangements have been sorted out.
+Any type of fake allegation is heavily frowned upon in California, and the courts will not hesitate to take action if any false accusations of neglect or abuse come to light, either during the initial legal stand-off or after guardianship and visitation arrangements have been sorted out.

 We Help You Take Your Life Back